 Title II-A (Highly Qualified/Professional Development) funds can pay for stipends or other expenses to implement the Intel Teach Program.

-Upon successful completion of any of the Intel Teach Programs, participants can receive Professional Development hours for recertification.
+Upon successful completion of any of the online facilitated Arizona Intel Teach Elements courses, participants may receive Professional Development hours for recertification.
 Please consult your local Human Resources Department regarding Professional Growth hours.

 - Intel Teach Program